 Rainbow Rowell.
 Fangirl: A Novel.
 Macmillian.

 William Shakespeare.
 A Midsummer Night's Dream, ed.
 Russ McDonald.
 Penguin.
-Harper Lee.
-To Kill a Mockingbird.
-Grand Central Publishing.
-John Lewis March: Book 1 .Top Shelf.

-Lin-Manuel Miranda.
-Hamilton: An American Musical.
-Atlantic.
-Soundtrack.
 John Green.
 Looking for Alaska.
 Speak.

 Ray Bradbury.
 Fahrenheit 451.
 Simon and Schuster.

 Recommended Text:

-Joseph Gibaldi.
-MLA Handbook for Writers of Research Papers, Seventh Edition.
+MLA Association.
+MLA Handbook, Eighth Edition.
 MLA.

 Writing Assignments:

-Each student will write several critical papers including examination the presentation of teen characters in an adolescent film (3-4 pages, typed, double spaced paper), a cannon of adolescent literature, and a mixed tape/CD project, and a proposal for a research paper including an annotated bibliography.
+Each student will write several critical papers including examination the presentation of teen characters in an adolescent film (3-page, typed, double spaced paper), a cannon of adolescent literature, and a mixed tape/CD project, a proposal for a research paper including an annotated bibliography and a critical paper on one of the texts read in class.
 There will be other short writing assignments linked to the reading.
-Use the MLA Handbook for Writers of Research Papers for appropriate citation in the critical papers.
-All assignments needs to be original work and written specifically for this course.
+Use the MLA Handbook, Eight Edition for appropriate citation in the critical papers.
+All assignments need to be original work and written specifically for this course.

 Film Analysis Paper:

-Students will write a short analysis (3-4 pages, typed, doubled spaced) on a film appropriate or popular with adolescent viewers selected from a list provided by the instructor.
+Students will write a short analysis (3-page, typed, doubled spaced) on a film appropriate or popular with adolescent viewers selected from a list provided by the instructor.
 Students should look up and read the entry for the film on Wikipedia, and the film reviews from the New York Times, Los Angeles Times and Roger Ebert's website (rogerebert.com).
 The film analysis should focus on how the film represents teenagers and their concerns and preoccupations.
 Identify the reasons that the film would be appealing to an adolescent audience and what messages are being conveyed to teen viewers.
 Identify the genre of the film and provide a historical and cultural context for the film.
 Consider if film is successful film for teen viewers.
 Justify your opinion.
 The film analysis should cite the film and at least one of the secondary sources about the film.
 Papers need to conform to the format found in the MLA Handbook.

 Mixed Tape/CD Assignment:

 Students will construct a mixed tape/CD of at least ten songs.
 The mixed tape needs to have a title and cover art.
 The songs need to fit together to create a mood or tell a narrative.
 Students can choose to create a soundtrack for one of the novels read in class.
 Provide a list of the songs with the title of the song and the performer.
 If possible, students should provide a copy of the mixed tape on CD along with the paper.
 Provide title, play list, and cover art for the mixed tape In addition to creating the mixed tape, there needs to be a 2-3 page analysis explaining why the songs were selected, how the songs fit together, and how the songs transition from one to another and contribute to the overall mix.
 Review the examples of mixed tapes found on Art of the Mix, 8Tracks, or Spotify.

 Proposal for Research Paper: